xurvan/empty-template/README.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format:
+   - For new features: `git commit -m 'feat: add some amazing feature'`
+   - For bug fixes: `git commit -m 'fix: resolve issue with login process'`
+   - For documentation: `git commit -m 'docs: update installation instructions'`
+   - For other changes: See the Conventional Commits specification for more types
 4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. Open a Pull Request using the provided templates

 Please read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on our code of conduct and the process for submitting pull requests.